-In addition to the program, the Political Junkie website features Ken’s blog and columns, along with Ken’s classic ScuttleButton puzzles and trivia questions, and highlights from Ken’s campaign button collection.
+In addition to the program, the Political Junkie website features Ken’s blog, along with his classic ScuttleButton puzzles and trivia questions, and highlights from Ken’s campaign button collection.
 All of the Political Junkie features are highlighted in a weekly email newsletter.